 The accounts of the Commission are organized as an enterprise fund.
 The fund operating revenues result from exchange transactions associated with the principal activity of the fund.
 Exchange transactions are those in which each party receives and gives up essentially equal values.
 Nonoperating revenues, such as intergovernmental revenues and contributions from counties, result from nonexchange transactions or incidental activities.
-The Commission's net assets are reported in two parts: (1) invested in capital assets and (2) unrestricted net assets.
+The Commission's net position is reported in two parts: (1) net investment in capital assets and (2) unrestricted net position.
 The Commission first utilizes restricted resources to finance qualifying activities.